To become a lorry, bus or coach driver you need to:

 You don’t need the full Driver CPC if you:

-- don’t want to drive for a living, eg you want to drive for a hobby or carry passengers or goods non-commercially for personal use
+- don’t want to drive for a living, for example you want to drive for a hobby or carry passengers or goods non-commercially for personal use

-- drive in other certain situations, eg taking your vehicle for a pre-booked annual test (MOT)
+- drive in other certain situations, such as taking your vehicle for a pre-booked annual test (MOT)